bixb922/freezefs/README.md

 mpremote cp frozenfiles.py :
 mpremote run test.py
 ```
-test.py will create and populate the testfiles folder on the PC.
+Running test.py on the PC will create and populate the testfiles folder.
 The files are frozen into frozenfiles.py.
 The tests compare behaviour of file operations of the freezeFS file system and the standard file system.

-## Performance

-File operations are comparable or a somewhat faster than littlevfs2 on my ESP32-S3 with PSRAM.
-The only operation that is slower is file.read(size) for a file opened with "r" and the size parameter less than about 10 characters. file.read(1) is about double the time of littlevfs2.

 ## Dependencies
 These standard MicroPython libraries are needed: os, io.BytesIO, collections.OrderedDict and errno.

 Python 3.10 or later must be installed on the PC.
+Probably earlier versions of Python will work too.

 The code is Python only.
 No C/C++ code.
 There are no processor or board specific dependencies.

+# Version
+Version number 1.

 ## Compatibility
 Tested with MicroPython 1.20 and Python 3.10.7 and 3.11.4.